MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/transfersqldatabase-macro-action.md

 **Applies to**: Access 2013 | Office 2013

 In an Access project, you can use the **TransferSQLDatabase** action to transfer a Microsoft SQL Server 7.0 or later database to another SQL Server 7.0 or later database.
-For more information on transferring a database, see the SQL Server documentation.
+For more information about transferring a database, see the SQL Server documentation.

 > [!NOTE]
-> <P>This action will not be allowed if the database is not trusted.
-For more information about enabling macros, see the links in the See Also section of this article.</P>
+> This action will not be allowed if the database is not trusted.
+For more information about enabling macros, see the links in the See Also section of this article.